scrabbletank/farhome-rules/eberron.md

 Target 4 wounded creatures within range.
 Each creature targeted must make a stamina saving throw against your spellcasting roll.
 On failure, you acquire the creatures blood.

 For each level cast above 2nd, you may target an additional 2 creatures and add an enhanced die to the roll.

+#### Astral Lash
+*2nd level*

+- **Casting Time:** 7 AP
+- **Range:** self (3 tile radius)
+- **Duration:** instant
+- **Damage Type:** necrotic

+You draw the power of the ancient being from the astral plane into you.
+Dark astral tendrils erupt from your body and lash out at nearby creatures.
+Each creature within 3 tiles of you must make a strength saving throw against your spellcasting roll.
+On failure, the creature is knocked back 1 tile and takes 2 wound dice in necrotic damage.

+For each level cast above 2nd, the radius is increased by 1 tile.

 ### Third Level